There are several types of employment relationship. In this article, we’ll look at part-time, fixed-term and fixed-term contracts.

 If you agree to a fixed-term employment contract, you are setting a clear end.
 This contractual relationship is advantageous to employers in that they can simply terminate an employee who does not perform well at the end of the term.
 However, it is not possible to enter into this contractual relationship for too long a period.
 It is a legal requirement that a fixed-term contract can be agreed for a maximum of three years.
 It must be clearly stated in the contract how long the contract is for.
 Of course, it can also be for a shorter period – for example, one year is common.

 When the contract expires, the employer may decide to terminate the employment relationship, enter into an indefinite-term contract or extend the fixed-term contract.
 If the contract is extended, it is important to remember that it can again only be for a period not exceeding three years.
-However, there is also a restriction, namely that this can be done at most twice.
+However, there is a restriction here too, namely that this can be done no more than twice.
 This means that a fixed-term employment relationship can last no longer than 3 x 3 years.

 If the company wants to employ you after it has exhausted its “three attempts” under this rule, it must offer you a permanent contract.
 According to the Labour Code, another fixed-term employment relationship can only be agreed after a further three years.